Baseball broadcasting firsts: 1950s

-On July 11, 1950, the All-Star Game was televised for the first time out of Chicago's Comiskey Park.
+On July 11, 1950, the All-Star Game was televised for the first time from Chicago's Comiskey Park.
 On November 8, 1950, Commissioner Happy Chandler and player reps agreed on the split of the TV-radio rights from the World Series.

-On August 11, 1951, WCBS-TV out of New York City televised the first baseball game in color.
-In this game, fans saw the Boston Braves beat the Brooklyn Dodgers by the score of 8–1.
+On August 11, 1951, WCBS-TV in New York City televised the first baseball game in color using its field-sequential color system.
+In this game, fans saw the Boston Braves beat the Brooklyn Dodgers by the score of 8–4.

 On October 1 of that year, NBC aired the first coast-to-coast baseball telecast.
 The Brooklyn Dodgers were beaten 3-1 by the New York Giants in a tiebreaker game of a playoff series.
 It was in this game in which Giant's third baseman, Bobby Thomson hit his famous game-winning home run.
 This clutch home run would later be named the “Shot Heard ’Round the World”.

-NBC added another first in 1955, when they televised that year's World Series entirely in color.
+NBC added another first in 1955, when they televised that year's World Series entirely in compatible electronic color.
 The Dodgers defeated the Yankees that season for their only championship while they were based in Brooklyn.

-In 1958, KTTV in Los Angeles, California aired the first regular-season baseball game ever played on the West Coast, a Los Angeles Dodgers-San Francisco Giants game from Seals Stadium in San Francisco, California, with Vin Scully announcing.
+In 1958, KTTV in Los Angeles, California, aired the first regular-season baseball game ever played on the West Coast, a Los Angeles Dodgers-San Francisco Giants game from Seals Stadium in San Francisco, California, with Vin Scully announcing.
 In its first year airing Major League Baseball, KTTV aired only the Dodgers' road games.

 What may be the first sports instant replay using videotape occurred on July 17, 1959, during a broadcast of a New York Yankees game by New York TV station WPIX.
 It came after a hit by Jim McAnany of the Chicago White Sox ended a no-hitter by the Yankees' Ralph Terry.
 Since the game was being videotaped, broadcaster Mel Allen asked director Terry Murphy to play a tape of McAnany's hit over the air.